 Before you can submit your application for divorce to the Federal Circuit Court, you must meet the divorce law requirements set in place by the Family Law Act 1975.
 Our divorce lawyers in Sydney will help you every step of the way with our cost-effective legal services.

 Divorce law states that you must be separated for at least 12 months before filing your divorce application.
 Please note that you do not necessarily have to live in separate places to make this claim.

 The lead up to separation and divorce cases can leave people without many viable financial options, so it is actually common for former couples to retain the same address before filing for divorce even though they’re not actually together anymore.

-Before a divorce can be granted, you will need to be able to prove to the Federal Circuit Court that you have a financial agreement in place.
-This is one of the many factors that your cost-effective family law divorce attorney can help you with.
+Before a divorce can be granted, you may need to be able to prove to the Federal Circuit Court that you have a financial agreement in place.
+This is one of the many factors that your cost-effective family law divorce lawyer can help you with.

 What’s the Difference between Separation and Divorce?

 For financial reasons, some people choose to work with separation lawyers in Sydney instead of submitting an application for divorce.
 In legal terms, a couple that goes through a separation is still married but is no longer together.
 If you change your mind, this process must last a year or longer before you will be eligible to begin filing for divorce.

 If you choose not to complete the final step in the legal process, you can work with our Sydney separation lawyers to ensure that you protect yourself as well as possible.
 For example, you will be required to inform applicable agencies about your separation, including the Child Support Agency and Medicare.